Calathea makoyana – How to Grow the Stunning Peacock Plant

 The humidity part is a bit of a deal-breaker too.

-Calathea are notorious for liking lots of humidity, and though they’ll fare okay in anything above 50%, you’ll really be wanting to push it up towards 80% to have yourself some healthy plants.
+Calathea are notorious for liking lots of humidity, and though they’ll fare okay in anything above 50%, you’ll really want to push it up towards 80% to have yourself some healthy plants.

 If your plant is showing crispy tips on the outer edges of the leaves (and it’s not been in direct light) then its probably a sign of your humidity levels being too low.